-Outline standards and adopt novel and innovative methodologies on how to develop safe and reliable e-services and applications resilient to external risks and threats, including necessary mechanisms to maintain the privacy and confidentiality of personal information with special focus on the Arab region specificity in general and the development Arabic-enabled tools in particular
+Outline standards and adopt novel and innovative methodologies on how to develop safe and reliable e-services and applications resilient to external risks and threats, including necessary mechanisms to maintain the privacy and confidentiality of personal information

 Develop and integrate technology, protocols and standards improvements that introduce native capability for Internet security while maintaining stability and interoperability.

-Promote the use of e-signature methods, with enhancing the confidence and security in using such technology, which could be done through adopting efficient legislations and using different mechanisms as developing USB-based authentication token for multiple applications and network services.

 Develop an effective and efficient equipment certification process and ensure adherence to global standards benefits both the industry and users, as it protects the integrity of the telecom networks, guarantees that consumers get standard equipment that works and prevents frequency spectrum interferences.

 Facilitate the introduction and expansion of electronic transactions over the Internet and the development of efficient security systems in this regard.

-Adopt a strict hierarchical architecture for the public key infrastructure (PKI) set up as it is becoming central to efforts to protect digital identity for individuals and organizations, enabling advanced e-business, e-government and e-commerce activities.

 Recognize the urgent need to introduce cyber risk analysis and risk management

 and Develop a better understanding and analysis of the threats and actors involved; this would allow for more tailored and proportionate policy responses.